kaichang201/gluecrr/README.md

     If in the future there is use-case to fanout the Database messages, an SNS topic may be more appropriate.
   - Why is there separate the Lambda publishing tables and table-schema?
 Why not keep it as 1 lambda?
     - I am not really sure if there is a case where, due to table size or partitions, publishing a table schema would take a long time.
-It seemed more scalable to let each table have its own lambda invocation.
+It seemed more scalable manage scalability as a function of lambda's concurrency.
   - Why is the SNS pushing to an SQS+Lambda?
-Why not notify the Lambda directly and save the processing and cost of more queues??
+Why not notify the Lambda directly from the SNS?
     - Please feel free to make that modification.
 It's a simple update to scripts/target-region/template.yaml.
     The choice to use SNS -> SQS -> Lambda is specific to my local restrictions.
+  - Why no Dead-Letter-Queue?
+    - I couldn't think of an occasion where, if consumption failed, the CloudWatch log on the Import lambda would not be sufficient.
+    But it would probably be better to slim down the debug logs on the Import lambda and handle exceptions in a DLQ and DLQ Lambda.
+TBD.

-## Optional TBD
+## TBD
 - DynamoDB for audit trails
 - Cloudwatch events for cron-style scheduling
+- DLQ on Target accounts
+- Code clean-up
+- Diagram